LayoutXML/AppListManager/README.md

 5. **getAllUninstalledActivities**.
 Takes 4 arguments: *Context*, *List<AppData>* (current applications list), *Intent*, and *Integer* (unique identifier).
 Used to receive all activities list that are no longer installed (unfiltered and unsorted).
 Received list contains only 1 activity for every uninstalled application but if the application has 2 activities that are in the list, they can still be removed with `.removeAll(...)`.

 Other methods:
 1. **registerListeners**.
-Takes 7 arguments.
-Explained in more detail in "Registering listeners" section.
+Takes 7 arguments: *AppListener, ActivitiesListener, NewAppListener, NewActivitiesListener, UninstalledAppListener, UninstalledActivitiesListener, SortListener*.
+Must be listener names or classes names that implement these listeners.
+If listener is not used then write null.
+Explained in more detail in "Registering listeners" section [here](https://github.com/LayoutXML/AppListManager#registering-a-receiver).
 2. **checkApplicationFlags**.
-Takes 3 arguments.
-Explained in more detail in "Checking and filtering applications with flags" section.
+Takes 3 arguments: *AppData* (single application or activity), *Integer* (**application** flags), and *Boolean* (whether the **application** must match the flags or not).
+Explained in more detail in "Checking and filtering applications with flags" section [here](https://github.com/LayoutXML/AppListManager#checking-and-filtering-applications-with-flags).
 3. **sort**.
-Takes 4 arguments.
-Explained in more detail in "Sorting" section.
+Takes 4 arguments: *List<AppData>* (applications or activities lists that you want to be sorted), *Integer* (explains how to sort), *Integer* (explains how to sort), and *Integer* (unique identifier).
+Explained in more detail in "Sorting" section [here](https://github.com/LayoutXML/AppListManager#sorting).

 ### Listeners